When & where

-The vehicles are based in West Sussex and are usually available for hire in East and West Sussex, Surrey & Hampshire between April and October each season.
+The vehicles are based in West Sussex and are usually available for hire in East and West Sussex, Surrey & Hampshire between April and late Autumn each season.

-The hire rate starts from as little as £450 and can vary depending on how long you want the vehicle for and also the distance it needs to travel from our depot, which is near Chichester, West Sussex.
+The hire rates start from as little as £430 and may vary depending on how long you want the vehicle for and also the distance it needs to travel from our depot, which is near Chichester, West Sussex.
 (VAT is included at 0% rate for transport).
 In all cases, we will provide you with a free quote so that you know the exact cost.

 Making a booking

 Should you wish to book a vehicle for hire, we will request a deposit of £100.
 Once your deposit has reached us, your booking will be confirmed and the vehicle you choose will be reserved in your name and other people will not then be able to make a booking against it.